-- 7. Copyrights, patents and inventions related to service activities. - 8.
-Contracts, grants and gifts related to service activities. - 9.
-Other service activities. - a.
-Selection for special service activities outside the state or nation. - Securing competitive grants and contracts to finance development and delivery of service innovations. - c.
+- a.
+Selection for special service activities outside the state or nation. - b.
+Securing competitive grants and contracts to finance development and delivery of service innovations. - c.
 Requests by individuals from outside the state or nation to study the candidate's work and innovations. - d.
-Development of patents or instruments useful in solving important problems. - e.
-Performance of clinical activities in veterinary hospitals, psychology clinics, reading clinics, clinical pharmacy sites, special education clinics and other clinical settings. - 10.
+Development of patents or instruments useful in solving important problems. - Performance of clinical activities in veterinary hospitals, psychology clinics, reading clinics, clinical pharmacy sites, special education clinics and other clinical settings. - 10.
 Documentation of candidate's role in: - a.
 Committee work at departmental, school/college and/or University levels. - b.
-University governance bodies and related activities. - c.
-Development, implementation or management of academic programs, projects or study-abroad initiatives. - d.
+University governance bodies and related activities. - Development, implementation or management of academic programs, projects or study-abroad initiatives. - d.
 Professional and learned societies, including election to offices, committee activities, editorial work, peer review and other important service. - e.
 Development and organization of professional conferences. - f.
-Reviewing grant applications; and, - g.
-Editing and reviewing of manuscripts for professional association and learned societies' publications.
+Reviewing grant applications; and, - Editing and reviewing of manuscripts for professional association and learned societies' publications.